Yorkshire Wolds Way - Malton to Filey (★★★★☆)

 But having gone past the (potentially imaginary) golf course, it is a right turn to head along the base of the ridge heading towards Ganton.

-Here the path turns east and climbs back up to gain height, heading into a section that is the late highlight of the day.
-With Filey not too far away, this section heads on a very up and down route through some very pretty fields with a mix of wheat and sheep :
+With Filey not too far away, this section heads on a very up and down route through some very pretty fields with a mix of wheat and sheep.

-| The views improve with a late highlight in the day |
+| The highlight of the second half of the day |

 From here the path heads northwards and then there are a few wiggles to be done, as the path slowly bends round to the east on its way towards Filey.

-This final section remains a pleasant walk, before arriving in Filey - at which point it is a case of walking through town.
-Here, if you want to complete the Yorkshire Wolds Way you have to head out to Filey Brigg (where the Cleveland Way also ends) - but having having already done that section while walking from Filey to Scarborough on another occasion, I am content to simply divert off to the train station.
+If you want to complete the Yorkshire Wolds Way you have to head out to Filey Brigg (where the Cleveland Way also starts/ends) - but having having already done that section while walking from Filey to Scarborough on another occasion, I am content to simply divert off to the train station.

 Enjoyment Rating : ⭐⭐⭐⭐ ★ / 5